hyperplasma/githuber-md/README.md

 An all-in-on [WordPress Markdown Plugin](https://terryl.in/en/repository/wordpress-markdown-plugin-githuber-md/) provides a variety of features such as Markdown editor, live-preview, image-paste, HTML-to-Markdown helper, and more..

+This is a temporary Hyplus version of the original work.

 ## How it works

 1. WP Githuber MD will save your Markdown content into `wp_posts`.`post_content_filtered`.